View Server Licenses

 - VIEWER: The number of Viewer licenses issued to the Tableau Server deployment.

 DATA MANAGEMENT ADD-ON:Tableau Server is licensed for the Data Management Add-on (

 False).
 See About Data Management Add-on.

 - GUEST ACCESS: Tableau Server is licensed for a Guest User.
 See Guest User.
 The ability to leverage a Guest User requires Core licensing.
 See TYPE field.

 - LIC EXP: The date that the license expires and Tableau Server will stop working.
 Term licenses expire.
 See TYPE field.
 Visit the Tableau Customer Portal(Link opens in a new window) to refresh licenses.

 MAINT EXP: Applies only to legacy perpetual licenses (TYPE = Perpetual).
 For Term licenses, this field will output,

 N/A. MAINT EXP displays the date that the maintenance contract for the Tableau Server deployment expires.
 To update the license maintenance key see Refresh Expiration Date for the Product Key.
 Visit the Tableau Customer Portal(Link opens in a new window) to view maintenance purchase history and to purchase additional maintenance.

-VALID: Specifies if the license is valid (
+UPDATABLE: Specifies whether the license is an updatable subscription license (

 LBLM: Specifies if login-based license management (LBLM) is enabled for the Tableau Server deployment (